dengking/programming-language/docs/Theory/Programming-paradigm/Generic-programming/Implementation/Type-requirement/Generics/Bounded-quantification/index.md

 ### Example

 This kind of **type constraint** can be expressed in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) with a **generic interface**.
 The following example demonstrates how to describe types that can be compared to each other and use this as typing information in [polymorphic functions](https://en.wikipedia.org/wiki/Polymorphic_function).
-The `Test.min` function uses simple bounded quantification and does not preserve the type of the assigned types, in contrast with the `Test.Fmin` function which uses F-bounded quantification.
+The `Test.min` function uses simple bounded quantification and does not preserve the type of the assigned type

+s, in contrast with the `Test.Fmin` function which uses F-bounded quantification.

 ```C++
 interface Comparable<T> {